sipb/homeworld/docs/deploy.md

 correctly):

     $ spire verify online
-      # if this fails, it's possible that your ssh-agent might be borked and you need to restart it.
+      # if this fails, it's possible that your ssh-agent might be broken and you need to restart it.

 # Core cluster bringup